1975, 1979, 1988, and Music. 1975, 1979, 1988, Chamber Music, Modern creative, Music, Orchestral, Orchestral Music, Post Serialist, and Symphony.

 Watching this via MST3000 was hard enough.
 I can’t imagine watching it without that filter.
 2/10 Read More

 Though I am growing in familiarity with late 19th / early 20th century “art” music, I am still not there yet.
-So it is very hard for me to judge something like this, especially as it relates to other performances of the same work.
+So it is very hard for me to judge something like this, Debussy’s only completed opera, especially as it relates to other performances of the same work.
 So forget about that part.
-This is like anti-opera, in some ways.
-It feels as outside the tradition (to my ears anyway) as the “minimalist” American operas of the late 20th century which shouldn’t make any sense but somehow do.
-But it takes effort for me to get there.
-Because to my ears initially it sounds Read More
+Read More

 It’s slightly overproduced but this actually sort of makes it fit in with what was going on in the world.
 Costello is more biting here (and more cohesive) which appeals to me.
 It lets me forgive some of the more bizarre flourishes.
 Like the past one, it feels like a step forward and a step back at the same time, which is okay I guess.
 It’s solid again but I still can’t see any of these as masterpieces.
 8/10 Read More